 Instead, I took a water taxi!
 The sound is big enough with enough locals and enough tourists and such that there are actually 3 different competing water taxi services, some with fixed route and fixed schedule and others with on demand bookings too.
 Nifty.
 The boats range from fairly small to surprisingly large.
 The one I was on probably had capacity for about 30 people.
 I was expecting something like 8, maybe.

 Despite the weather, the sound was actually quite pretty.
-And there are a lot more holes along the water than I could have imagined.
+And there are a lot more houses along the water than I could have imagined.
 Makes me wonder how many of them are residents vs baches.

 After some cruising around picking up and dropping others off, I was finally dropped off at Punga Cove Resort.
 This place is pretty nice with a little bar and cafe by the water and a kinda fancy restaurant up the hill with great views.
 Their backpackers accommodation is actually a bunch of small private rooms with shared facilities.
 Mine is at the very end, and actually has a pretty great view.